 The end of the year came and went without much notice in Winchester.
 Only the sun seemed to remark on the new year, choosing to arrive later and later each day.
 And so Elanore would begin her mornings in the darkness, working by the dim light of the kitchen fire to prepare a warm mix of grains and water for her grandmother’s breakfast.

 Her grandmother often did not rise until it was light.
-As a result, Elanore spent many morning hours alone with household chores before sitting by the fire to read from the books in her grandfather’s study.
+As a result, Elanore spent many hours alone with household chores and books from her grandfather’s study.

 In these quiet times, she missed hearing the sound of small feet everywhere, the fighting over spoons and bowls, and the constant demands for attention.
-The young woman wondered about her siblings and how they might have fared during the new year festivals down south.
+The young woman’s thoughts dwelled on her siblings and what they might do during the new year festivals down south.
 She wondered what they would think of this place where sun and blue sky grew scarcer by the hour.